faciledictu/frontend-dev-memo/docs/nextjs/page-router/ssg.md

 - Do not change frequently (or can use ISR for updates).
 - Can benefit from improved load times.

-Common examples include: marketing pages (e.g., homepage, about us), blog posts, documentation, product pages (for e-commerce).
+Common examples include marketing pages (e.g., homepage, about us), blog posts, documentation, product pages (for e-commerce).